Bird & Bird (London)

 Bird & Bird was the UK's first TMT specialist, and hence its fortunes were inevitably tied to the performance of the technology market.
 Back in the dot com boom it was the fastest growing major law firm in the country.
 The tech crash put heavy pressure on the firm's profits, but rather than withdrawing, Bird & Bird embarked on a dramatic period of expansion.
 The recovery of the tech market - and the firm's growth into more mainstream corporate and finance work - has resulted in a very strong performance recently.

 The firm's reputation was forged by its stellar IP practice and it continues to operate at the cutting edge of the field, fighting it out with likes of Bristows and Taylor Wessing for the best cases.
 It’s also amongst the market leaders for telecoms, IT and life sciences deals.
+Clients include BskyB, HSBC, Yahoo!, Nokia and Associated Newspapers.
 Bird & Bird tends to focus more on the technology and telecoms aspects of the TMT market, but it does have a flourishing sports practice and a smaller but well-respected sponsorship and film finance department.
 Developing other practices as well as its core strengths in TMT has seen significant growth in its corporate group, and the firm is now 60% transactional based and 40% contentious.

 The most noticeable feature of the firm's progress over the last few years has been its international expansion.
-It now has more than 20 offices across Europe and Asia and over 1,000 fee earners, with over two-thirds of them based outside the UK.
+It's added a humongous 36 partners in the last year It now has more than 20 offices across Europe and Asia and over 1,000 fee earners, with over two-thirds of them based outside the UK.
 In 2008 alone the firm merged with Fennica Attorneys in Helsinki, launched Indian and Central European practices and merged with aviation, construction and utilities specialists Lane & Partners in London.
 In 2009 it spread its wings again and launched an alliance with Beijing boutique Xiang Kung Law Firm - to increase its dispute resolution muscle in China.
+And last year it merged with Denmark's Bender von Haller Dragsted, and signed co-operation agreements with Swiss firm BCCC Advocats and Australian firm Truman Hoyle.

-The firm is a traditional high-scorer in RollOnFriday’s Firm of the Year survey (winning in 2008), receiving effusive praise from lawyers and staff at all levels.
+The firm is a traditional high-scorer in RollOnFriday’s Firm of the Year survey (winning in 2008 and coming 4th place in the most recent), receiving effusive praise from lawyers and staff at all levels.
 The social life at 2Birds is seen as pretty terrific, with "lots of opportunities to legitimately get away from the desk

 " and a "work life balance as great as the social life